myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 ---
 # Welcome to the MyndAtlas Project Website

+Apologies for the mess.
+That is part of the idea of Working

 At the moment, this is a collection of pages that don't yet make a cohesive whole.
 It's a part of a work in progress to document what I'm doing and thinking as I build my note-system and develop a way of working with it that meets my particular needs[^1].

 Some of what's here is very specific to my use case, though it's also clear that there are a number of similarities with what I'm doing here to what others are doing with similar note-systems and related personal knowledge management (PKM) work/ideas.